 We conducted model experiments in order to estimate the impact of the defined degradation classes on water and carbon fluxes, including feedback on atmospheric circulation.
-Therefore three 1-D soil-vegetation-atmosphere transfer models were utilized to examine, (i) evapotranspiration: SEWAB (Mengelkamp et al., 1999, 2001), (ii) carbon fluxes: SVAT-CN (Reichstein, 2001; Falge et al., 2005), (iii) surface feedbacks: hybrid vegetation dynamics and biosphere model (Friend et al., 1997; Friend and Kiang, 2005).
-While the first two models were driven by measured standard meteorological forcing data, the latter is fully coupled to the atmosphere with the cloud-resolving Active Tracer High-resolution Atmospheric Model (ATHAM, Oberhuber et al., 1998; Herzog et al., 2003), which allows for feedbacks of land surface exchange to the atmosphere (see Appendices B and C for more detailed descriptions of the models).
+Therefore three 1-D soil-vegetation-atmosphere transfer models were utilised to examine evapotranspiration (Sect.
+2.4.1), carbon fluxes (Sect.
+2.4.2), and surface feedbacks (Sect.
+2.4.3).
+While the first two models were driven by measured standard meteorological forcing data, the latter is fully coupled to the atmosphere, which allows for feedbacks of land surface exchange to the atmosphere.